 First of all, before you start picking out their lies, it is important to know why your loved one is not being honest.
 There are two types of lies that alcoholics tell: the lies they tell you and the lies they tell themselves.

 The lies that alcoholics tell you are usually for what they believe to be for your benefit.
 They do not want you worrying about their drinking so, instead, they downplay or lie about it altogether.
-They may also be ashamed of their drinking and not want their loved one to know the extent of their problems.
+They may also be ashamed of their drinking and not want their loved ones to know the extent of their problems.

 The most common lies alcoholics tell involve:

 If your loved one continues to make up lies about their drinking habits, then it is likely that their drinking has become problematic.
-The first step you should take is trying to talk to them about these issues.
+Many families of alcoholics struggle to decide what the next course of action should be.
+The first step you should take is to try to talk to them about these issues.
 If they are in denial themselves, this talk may not go so well, but stay calm.
 If several attempts to get them help have fallen to the wayside, you may need professional help.

 An alcohol intervention specialist may be able to help open their eyes and accept that they do, in fact, have a problem that requires treatment.
 Because alcoholics and lying so commonly go hand in hand, having a person that is professionally trained in addressing their struggles can make a world of difference.
 It can also be helpful to have an unbiased individual intervene as opposed to a close family member, which can bring up intense emotions that may exacerbate the situation.